We get this question a lot: “Can you put affiliate links in recipes?”

 And the answer is yes!
 Affiliate marketing is one of the easiest ways to make money from your food blog!

-Sure, you do some work upfront, like joining affiliate programs and creating content around your favorite products.
-But, once your links are in place, they can keep earning as long as people keep visiting your recipes.
+You do some work upfront, like joining affiliate programs and creating content around your favorite products.
+But once your links are in place, they can keep earning as long as people keep visiting your recipes.

-So today, I’ll show you exactly how to add them to your recipes so you can earn your slice of the affiliate pie. 🥧
+We'll show you exactly how to add them to your recipes so you can earn your slice of the affiliate pie — automatically. 🥧

 Where to add affiliate links in recipe posts